Cengkaruk/qiscus-sdk-web/docs/introduction.md

 - Private & Group Chat
 - Typing indicator
 - Delivery indicator
-- Image and file sharing
+- Image and file attachment
 - Online presence
 - Read receipt
 - Reply message
 - Offline messaging
 - Emoji support

-You also can access more advance and customizable features suc as
+You also can access more advance and customizable features such as:
 - Server side integration with Server API and Webhook
 - Customize your user interface
 - Embed bot engine in your app